yutee/devops-react-fastapi/README.md

 As part of this challenge, your primary goal is to:

 1. Dockerize a full-stack application with a FastAPI backend and React frontend.
-2. Configure and deploy monitoring and logging tools.
+2. Configure and deploy monitoring and logging tools including Prometheus, Grafana, Loki, Promtail, and cAdvisor.
 3. Set up a reverse proxy for application routing.
 4. Deploy the application to a cloud platform with proper domain configuration.
 5. Submit a working repository with detailed documentation and screenshots of your deployed application.